 Great friendships are vital in life and today’s Bible verse reminds us that our friends can keep us sharp in life.
 But how does that happen?
 Let’s look at a few steps you can take to develop great friends:

 - Be Available – to be a great friend we have to be available for our friends.
 It would be a good idea to simply put on your calendar regular meeting times.
 We are all very busy in life and if we don’t set aside time for our friends then we will eventually draw apart from them.

 - Listen – practice being a good listener to your friends.
-Friendship is not one sided; learn to not only share you tough life issues but to also listen to your friend and what is happening in their life as well.
-Draw your friends out by asking “Open-Ended” questions (questions that require a thought process not just a YES or NO).
+Friendship is not one-sided; learn to not only share your tough life issues but also listen to your friend and what is happening in their life as well.
+Draw your friends out by asking “Open-Ended” questions (questions that require a thought process, not just a YES or NO).

 Call Terry today to signup for a life coaching package (231-499-9069).

 - Life Coaching for the College age

 - Life Coaching for Addiction / Pornography Recovery